Sleep Health Education

 Continually getting poor sleep can lead to the development of sleep disorders and can affect your academic performance.
 Poor sleep can also contribute to mood disturbances, especially depression and anxiety.
 Poor sleep can make you excessively sleepy during the day.

 Please Note: If you are interested in requesting Snoozing Like A Panther for your class, residence hall floor, or RSO, please click here to fill out the program request form.
-For more information on sleep, call the HERC at 581-7786 or e-mail email@example.com.
+For more information on sleep, call (217) 581-7786 or e-mail The Health Promotion Coordinators at email@example.com or firstname.lastname@example.org.